josephmontes/VAA/README.md

 # 0. INTRO
 - Thank you for checking out my first research project using R
 - The Statcast data used for this research is pitch by pitch data from 2019 to (August 10) 2023
-- I have a strong interest in analyzing the trends that are occurring within the pitcher batter matchup across the league
+- I have a strong interest in analyzing the trends that are occurring within the pitcher batter matchup across MLB
   - Some examples of its evolution are batters hitting for a lower average but doing more damage on the hits they do get, and pitchers not throwing as many innings but throwing a higher quality of "stuff"
 - In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
   - Vertical Approach Angle (VAA) describes the angle that the ball is crossing the plate; if VAA = 0°, then that would mean the ball is traveling completely parallel to the ground, if VAA = -90°, then that would be throwing it directly down at the ground
   - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) angled 4-Seam Fastball should be harder to hit since batters swings' have a natural uppercut to them, so their swing stays on plane with this type of pitched ball for less time, resulting in a ball that is harder to hit - since the timing of the batter's swing has less margin for error
-  - More specifically, I will identify the VAA characterstics where 4-Seam Fastballs become most optimal
 + Additionally, I identify and analyze pitchers who exhibit the 'optimal' VAA characterstics on their 4-Seam Fastball vs. pitchers who do not
   - And I identify and analyze batters, more specifically, the type of batters who *have* and *have not* had success vs. the 'optimal' VAA 4-Seam Fastball
 * I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA: